SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The first section covers communicable and waterborne diseases as a category.
 See Phrase 1 for notes.

 The second section covers specific communicable & vaccine-preventable diseases. `hepatitis`, `tuberculosis`, `HIV`, `malaria` are taken directly from the target.
 The term `AIDS` is not used as it is used as a verb.
-We then used the World Health Organization's (WHO) Global Health Observatory data repository for adding specific vaccine preventable & communicable diseases <sup id="WHOGHO">[2](#f2)</sup>.
+We then used WHO Global Health Observatory data for adding specific communicable (<a id="WHOGHO">[WHO, n.d. a](#f2)</a>) and vaccine-preventable diseases (<a id="WHOGHOb">[WHO, n.d. b](#f2a)</a>).
 Here, they are listed according to SDG target; those under target 3.3. were included.
 This also included the category sexually transmitted infections.

 The third section is for waterborne diseases.
-A definitive list of prioritised "waterborne diseases" was not found and the MeSH term has no specific diseases; as a way to improve the query, we have used 11 diseases/pathogens prioritised by the CDC Waterborne Diseases Prevention Branch <sup id="CDCwaterborne">[13](#f13)</sup>.
+A definitive list of prioritised "waterborne diseases" was not found and the MeSH term has no specific diseases; as a way to improve the query, we have used 11 diseases/pathogens prioritised by the U.S. Centers for Disease Control and Prevention, Waterborne Diseases Prevention Branch (<a id="CDCwaterborne">[Centers for Disease Control and Prevention, 2021](#f13)</a>).
 I am unsure whether `diarrheal diseases` is too broad or not - waterborne pathogens are not the only cause, with WASH being a large factor.
 However, they may fall under "communicable" diseases more generally.
 Included so far.

 The third section lists neglected tropical diseases, as mentioned in the target.
-The 20 diseases/disease groups currently prioritised by WHO in their 2021-2030 roadmap are included<sup id="WHONTD">[3](#f3)</sup>.
+The 20 diseases/disease groups currently prioritised by WHO in their 2021-2030 roadmap are included (p.
+2, <a id="WHONTD">[WHO, 2020](#f3)</a>).

 A number of these diseases also occur in animals (e.g. Feline/Simian Acquired Immunodeficiency Syndrome, Canine hepatitis, Avian malaria, Bovine tuberculosis).
 We do not attempt to exclude them, as it is considered that work on them can inform human prevention/treatment, or prevent zoonotic transmission.